 BRICSAT-2 To be Launched spring of 2017

 ASTARS missions: Prior APRS missions on other spacecraft, ISS, Shuttle and MIR

 OVERVIEW: .
-The QIKcom-2 module is being built by a group of students at the Naval Academy and has been offered a ride to space on a host satellite named eXCITe to be launched in February 2016.
+The QIKcom-2 module is a senior engineering project of a group of students at the Naval Academy that has been offered a ride to space on a host satellite named eXCITe to be launched in late 2016.
 The rendering (upper right) shows how QIKCOM-2 attached to a NovaWurks universal adapter plate for rapid assembly and integration.
 The image at right shows how it might appear attached to a spacecraft made up of highly re-configurable modules.
-This eXCITe mission is a longer life mission than our previous very-brief QIKcom-1 flight opportunity which will be deployed from the ISS and probably last only a week or so due to its host's high drag.
+This eXCITe mission is a longer life mission than our previous very-brief QIKcom-1 flight opportunity which will be deployed from the ISS and probably last only a few months or so due to its host's high drag.
 In contrast, QIKCOM-2 will hopefully have a several year life as it and eXCITe will be deployed from the higher altitude SHERPA spacecraft.

 Operations under ITU Rules: QIKcom-2 operates under the ITU rules of the Amateur Satellite Service.
 Although it is flying attached to, and powered by, a host spacecraft, its mission and functions are entirely amateur radio related and fully fit within the QIKcom ITU RULES.
 It is operted under the license of the control operator WB1HAI in Annapolis.